 In case you haven’t read our interview with Jessica Nieri yet…

 Welcome to the second installment of our LOCAL BUSINESS FEATURE where, you guessed it, we feature a local business.
 We are particularly interested in ones that positively contribute to the economic, social, and all around fiber of Austin, Texas.
-Leslie Martin ‘s Bouldin Creek isn’t just a coffehouse, it’s a way of life.
+Leslie Martin ‘s Bouldin Creek isn’t just a coffehouse, it’s a way of life, where they use everything best.
 This vegetarian “second home” is dedicated to doing their part to help reduce our carbon imprint and are achieving this important goal one coffee mug at a time.

 editors note- Bouldin has long been a supporter of the Daze.
 The food is great.
 The vibe and the people are the best.
 I am known to eat their veggie burger with cheese, weekly.
 Thanks Leslie…